vr8hub/manual/illustrations-music.rst

 How to create figures for music scores
 ######################################

-Standard Ebooks handles instances of music notation in books by recreating them in a modern score editor and embedding them as SVG files much as we would any other illustration.
-To explain the process, we consider the example of :italics:`Man and Superman <https://standardebooks.org/ebooks/george-bernard-shaw/man-and-superman>`, which has three instances of music notation.
+Standard Ebooks handles instances of music notation in books by recreating them in a modern score editor and embedding them as SVG files much as any other illustration.
+To explain the process,  consider the example of :italics:`Man and Superman <https://standardebooks.org/ebooks/george-bernard-shaw/man-and-superman>`, which has three instances of music notation.

 Finding sources
 ***************
 In `the original Project Gutenberg transcription <https://www.gutenberg.org/files/3328/3328-h/3328-h.htm>`, the music is simply referenced as :string:`(a staff of music is supplied here)`.
-We therefore have to go find the relevant music in `the scans of the source <https://archive.org/details/manandsupermana06shawgoog/page/n132/mode/1up>`.
+You therefore have to go find the relevant music in `the scans of the source <https://archive.org/details/manandsupermana06shawgoog/page/n132/mode/1up>`.

 image:: images/music-notation-1-scan.png

-This image is not clear enough that we could simply follow the illustration tracing procedure, and even if we could, the goal is not to duplicate the source as exactly as possible but instead to produce a clean, modern, legible version of it.
+This image is not clear enough that it is possible to simply follow the illustration tracing procedure, and even if it were could, the goal is not to duplicate the source as exactly as possible but instead to produce a clean, modern, legible version of it.

 Recreating with a scorewriter
 *****************************
 A number of modern scorewriters exist, including `several free options <https://en.wikipedia.org/wiki/Comparison_of_scorewriters>`.
-While any of these that can output MusicXML and SVG files can be made to work, we recommend `MuseScore <https://musescore.org/>` as a powerful, open source option.
+While any of these that can output MusicXML and SVG files can be made to work, `MuseScore <https://musescore.org/>`, a powerful, open source option, is the SE default.

 The score should be recreated as closely as possible while still being readable, but at this stage it does not need to be perfect as it can be further edited by an SVG editor.
-At this point, the priority is for it to be human-readable, not for it your scorewriter to produce the best possible playback.
+At this point, the priority is for it to be human-readable, not for the scorewriter to produce the best possible playback.

 image:: images/music-notation-2-MuseScore.png